-Drawdowns are the most problematic risk for your cash balance plan account.
-Put a different way, the most important risk to you is the loss of capital, which is measured by peak-to-trough drawdown (from when the market reached its highest to when it reached its lowest point).
+Drawdowns can be a problematic risk for your investment accounts.
+Put a different way, an important risk to you is the loss of capital, which is measured by peak-to-trough drawdown (from when the market reached its highest to when it reached its lowest point).
 Managing drawdown within predefined limits that you can understand will keep you on track toward your financial goals.

-Our cash balance plan portfolios are built based on risk-tolerance objectives and are designed to perform within drawdown guidelines.
+Our portfolios are built based on risk-tolerance objectives and are designed to perform within drawdown guidelines.
 Our stated drawdown risk objectives help you understand when a portfolio is performing within guidelines to stay on track to meet your long-term financial goals.
 Our approach involves re-engineering an asset allocation portfolio and relabeling its components based on risk from a quantitative perspective.
 The result is an intelligent portfolio, dynamically managed to fit your needs.